godatadriven/github-contributions/README.md

 The following **public** Github contributions are tracked:
 1. Pull requests to repositories

-### Public contributions

-Only public contributions are tracked to avoid a potential data breach.

-This is enforced by:
-- not authenticating to the Github API
-- AND explicitly query for public contributions

 ### Data access

 The contributions are made **publicly** available as a Duckdb file through